-At (name of school) we recognise that sexual violence and/or sexual harassment can happen anywhere including educational settings.
+At St William of York we recognise that sexual violence and/or sexual harassment can happen anywhere including educational settings.
 Where concerns of sexual violence or sexual harassment are witnessed, disclosed, or reported to the school (including those that have happened outside of school) the concern will be taken seriously.
 We recognise that sexual violence and harassment exist on a continuum and may overlap; they can occur online and face to face (both physical and verbal) and are never acceptable.